typelevel/typelevel.github.com/src/tutorials/README.md

 @:style(bulma-notification bulma-is-warning bulma-is-light)
   This section is an early prototype.
-The lessons below exist to show that the machinery works; their content will be replaced.
+The lessons below exist to show that the machinery works; their content is simply a few vibe-coded example pages.
+They should be replaced by human-curated tracks that say what we want to say.
 @:@

 ## Cats